Getting sued is a small business owner's worst nightmare. Here's what to do if it happens to you.

-Whether it has been filed by an employee, client, vendor or even another business, a lawsuit against your company will likely cost you a lot of money, whether you win or lose.
-It's normal to feel overwhelmed, upset and indignant, but if you want to keep your business and its reputation intact during this time, it's important to handle every step of the process carefully.
+- It's normal to feel overwhelmed, upset, and indignant, but if you want to keep your business and its reputation intact during this time, it's important to follow every step of the process carefully.

 Step 1: Review the case with an attorney

-"It is extremely important that you preserve all records that have any relationship to the case, no matter how tangential," said attorney Krishna Narine of Meredith & Narine law firm.
-"Such records include documents, electronic material, such as email and web pages, photos, videos and voice messages.
+"It is extremely important that you preserve all records that have any relationship to the case, no matter how tangential," said Krishna Narine, a partner and attorney at Lauletta Birnbaum.
+"Such records include documents and electronic material, such as email and web pages, photos, videos, and voice messages.
 If you have a document destruction policy, suspend it until you have consulted with your lawyer.
 In addition, if appropriate, take pictures and/or video and be sure to include identification of the time and date of those images."

 DO NOT: Communicate directly with the plaintiff

-Many of our experts reminded business owners that anything they say regarding the lawsuit can be used against them.
-For this reason, you should not attempt to contact the plaintiff before you've thoroughly reviewed the suit.
-From there, all communications with the opposing side should be conducted through your law firm and the plaintiff's.
+Many of our experts reminded business owners that anything they say regarding the lawsuit can be used against them, so you should not contact the plaintiff at all.

 Step 2: Inform your insurance provider of the complaint

 A variety of business insurance policies exist to cover companies in the event of a lawsuit.
-Ted Devine, CEO of online small business insurance agent Insureon, said third-party injury claims and accusations of defamatory remarks about a competitor are typically covered by general liability insurance.
+Ted Devine, CEO at 771 Advisors, said third-party injury claims and accusations of defamatory remarks about a competitor are typically covered by general liability insurance.
 Client allegations that your work caused them a financial loss are often covered by a professional liability policy.
 Suits from employees may be covered by employment practices liability insurance or employer's liability insurance, which is included in some workers' compensation policies.
+[Read related article: Business Insurance Coverage You Should Have (But Might Not)]

 "Should the suit fall under the umbrella of what your policy covers, it's common for your benefits to pay for attorneys' fees, court costs and any settlement or judgment you're found liable for paying," Devine said.